-There are a number of theories put forward as to why Williamson built these structures.
-The most popular explanation, and that put forward by Williamson himself, is that he wished to employ local the local poor, rather than give handouts with “the attendant curse of stifled self respect”.
+A number of theories exist as to why Williamson built these structures.
+The most popular explanation is that he wished to employ the local poor, rather than give handouts.
+Williamson himself lent support to this view, noting how poverty brought with it “the attendant curse of stifled self respect”.

-The tunnels have never disappeared entirely from publc consciousness, but since the early 1990s interest in the remains has grown.
-The Williamson Tunnels Heritage Centre presents the site to the public, and the Friends of Williamson’s Tunnels carry out investigations (including excavation and survey) on the site and campaigns for its protection.
+The tunnels have never disappeared entirely from public consciousness, but since the early 1990s interest in the remains has grown.
+The Williamson Tunnels Heritage Centre presents the site to the public.
+The Friends of Williamson’s Tunnels carry out investigations (including excavation and survey) on the site and campaigns for its protection.